ascmitc/mhl/README.md

 Recording single files in a new generation with the `record` command allows to add single files to an existing folder structure and create new generations only with records of these files.

-Hashing and verifying single files against hash information stored in the `asc-mhl` folder  allows to "check" single files without the need for a (probably much longer running) check of the integrity of the entire folder structure.
+Hashing and verifying single files against hash information stored in the `ascmhl` folder  allows to "check" single files without the need for a (probably much longer running) check of the integrity of the entire folder structure.

 The `history` command prints the known history of a single file with details about all generations.